Tuesday, November 30

 Who is ready for some trivia and learning?
 Which is not a type of Honey Bee found in a hive?
 (A.) Queen, (B.) Wasp, (C.) Drone, or (D.) Worker.

-Joey wants to tell you a little about the hard-working Honey Bees!
+Let me tell you a little about the hard-working Honey Bees!
 Did you know that the Honey Bee has five eyes and six legs?
-The two big eyes on the Honey Bee are called compound eyes and they are on both sides of its head and the other three eyes are called ocelli eyes and they are on the center of the Honey Bee’s head.
+The two big eyes on the Honey Bee are called compound eyes, and they are on both sides of its head; the other three are called ocelli eyes, and they are in the center of the Honey Bee’s head.
 A Honey Bee has three body sections: The head, thorax, and abdomen.
-The thorax is the midsection of a Honey Bee and that is where its six legs are attached.
+The thorax is a Honey Bee's midsection, with its six legs attached.

 Facts about Honey Bees: